The Universal $C^*$-Algebra of the Quantum Matrix Ball and its Irreducible $*$-Representations: Proof of the Main Result: Existence of Lifting

 Hence by this lemma, it is very easy to calculate the action of $\pi_{ji}(t_{ml})$ explicitly as one only needs to draw the obvious path.
 Another way to illustrate the action of $\pi_{ji}(t_{ml})$ is by using diagrams with arrows and hooks similar to the one that describes the action of the Fock representation of $\mathrm{Pol}(\mathrm{Mat}_{n})_{q}.$ Consider the row

-where the dark gray squares again corresponds to the trivial $*$-representation of $\mathbb{C}[SU_{2}]_{q}$ onto $\mathbb{C}$ and the white squares the $*$-representation of $\mathbb{C}[SU_{2}]_{q}$ into $C^{*}(S)$ given by~\eqref{baserep}.
+where the dark gray squares again correspond to the trivial $*$-representation of $\mathbb{C}[SU_{2}]_{q}$ onto $\mathbb{C}$ and on the white squares the $*$-representation of $\mathbb{C}[SU_{2}]_{q}$ into $C^{*}(S)$ given by~\eqref{basrep}.
 Here the tensor factors are ordered from left to right, and we determine the image $\pi_{ji}(t_{kl})$ by connecting $k$ on the left or bottom side to the top or right side with the hooks and arrows.
 So, in the previous example, the term corresponding to the admissible path $\pi_{24}(t_{t_{46}}),$ can be represented now as

 If we instead consider $s_{j+i}s_{j+i-1}\dots s_{j}\in S_{m},$ we can represent this similarly, but with a vertical block instead, and where the ordering of factors is made from top to bottom.
-If we would apply $\tau_{\varphi}$ on one of the $C^{*}(S)$ factors, then as before, we can calculate the new $*$-representation by putting in a lighter gray square in that factors place.
-We leave it up to the readers to convince themselves that these two ways of doing calculations actually yields the same result. \\
+If we apply $\tau_{\varphi}$ to one of the $C^{*}(S)$ factors, then as before, we can calculate the new $*$-representation by putting in a light gray square in that factor's place.
+We leave it up to the readers to convince themselves that these two ways of doing calculations actually yield the same result. \\